 Moderating smart tags also helps refine tag-based searches for assets by ensuring that your assets appear in search results for the most relevant tags.
 Essentially, it helps eliminate the chances of unrelated assets from showing up in search results.

-You can also assign a higher rank to a tag to increase its relevance with respect to an asset.
+You can also assign a higher rank to a tag to increase the tag’s relevance for the asset.
 Promoting a tag for an asset increases the chances of the asset appearing in search results when a search is performed based on the particular tag.

 To moderate the smart tags of your assets:

-In the Omnisearch field search for assets based on a tag.
+In the search field, search for assets based on a tag.

 Inspect the search results to identify the assets that you do not find relevant to your search.